dbgate/dbgate/README.md

 # DbGate

 DbGate is cross-platform (no)SQL database client.
+It's designed to be simple to use and effective, when working with more databases simultaneously.
-It's focused on effective work with data, it offers advanced filtering or seamless work with relationships.
-But also it has some more compelling features like schema compare, visual query designer or batch export and import.
+But there are also many advanced features like schema compare, visual query designer, chart visualisation or batch export and import.

 Learn more about DbGate features at the [DbGate website](https://dbgate.org/), or try our online [demo application](https://demo.dbgate.org)